jordanshivers/jordanshivers.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
 description: Papers listed in reverse chronological order.
-If you need a pdf copy and a link is not provided here, please contact me.
+If you need a pdf copy and no link is available here, please contact me.
 years: [2022,2021,2020,2019,2017]
 nav: true
 nav_order: 1